lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

  Exit -1 bzmesh: illegal or missing k-mesh
 ~~~

-We haven't yet specified a k mesh: there is no sensible default value, and
+We haven't yet specified a k mesh:
-you must supply it yourself.
+You must supply it yourself since there are too many contexts to supply a sensible default value.
 In this case a k-mesh of 6&times;6&times;6
 divisions is adequate.
 With your text editor change **nkabc=0** in the ctrl file
 to **nkabc=6*, or alternatively assign it on the command line (which is what this tutorial will do)

 We also haven't specified the G cutoff for the density mesh.
 **lmfa**{: style="color: blue"} conveniently supplied that information for us,
 based in the shape of envelope functions it found.
 In this case the valence
-G cutoff is quite small (**4.3), but the Pb 5_d_ is a much sharper function,
+G cutoff is quite small (**4.388), but the Pb 5_d_ is a much sharper function,
 and requires a larger cutoff (**7.8**).
 You must use use the larger of the two.

 _Note:_{: style="color: red"} if you change the shape of the envelope funnctions